Quick Summary of the Plan

 Waiting for them to magically understand your hard work isn't a plan; it's a game where you will lose to someone who talks themselves up more, even if they aren't as skilled as you.

 Stop wishing you'd be noticed and start making sure you are noticed.
-Documenting your wins is simply sharing facts—it gives your boss the tools they need to fight for your next pay raise.
+Documenting your wins is sharing facts — it gives your boss the tools they need to fight for your next pay raise.
+When you're ready to make a formal ask, those same wins become the evidence behind a strong raise request.

 There is a big difference between needing to show your value and being stuck in a bad work environment.